Euro Nymphing for Grayling in Scotland

-The Grayling is a soft mouthed bottom feeder.
+The Grayling is predominately a soft-mouthed bottom feeder.
 A Grub Muncher.
 Their mouth is downturned, aiming towards a diet of nymphs, larvae and shrimp.
 Smaller grayling will occasionally take a dry fly, extending their body almost to a vertical position in the water column to do so.

-Grayling can throw the hook easily, especially as we fish barbless.
-The combination of a huge sail like dorsal fin and soft mouth, allows them to evade capture frequently.
+Grayling can throw the hook easily, especially when fishing barbless, as we do.
+The combination of a huge sail like dorsal fin and their tendency to “corkscrew” twisting their torso in a fight, allows them to evade capture frequently.
 Therefore, it pays to play these fish carefully, with a supple, forgiving rod.
-I prefer a 10ft, two weight rod, that can soak up sudden lunges by a bigger fish.
+I prefer two weight rods, that can soak up sudden lunges by a bigger fish.

 Best rod length and weight for Grayling?